Qinnasrin

-Some scholars propose that the ruins of Qinnasrin are located at Al-Hadher to the east of the Queiq River, while Chalcis' location was at the modern Syrian village of Al-Iss, Aleppo Governorate to the west of the river.
+Some scholars propose that the ruins of Qinnašrīn are located at al-Hadher to the east of the Queiq River, while Chalcis' location was at the modern Syrian village of Al-Iss, Aleppo Governorate to the west of the river.
 Others think that Qinnasrin has always been located at al-Iss from the Hellenistic to the Ayyubid period.

 History

 Hellenistic and Roman periods

 According to Appian, Chalcis was founded by Seleucus I Nicator (reigned 305-281 BC), and named after Chalcis in Euboea.
 Chalcis was distinguished from Chalcis sub Libanum (modern Anjar, Lebanon) by its river, the ancient Belus.
 The river—but not the city—was named for the Semitic god Bel or Baʿal.
 In 92 AD, Chalcis received the title "Flavia", in honor of Emperor Domitian, to be known as "Flavia of the Chalcidonese".

 Late Roman and Byzantine period

 The city was a Christian bishopric from an early stage, at first a suffragan of Seleucia Pieria, but later raised to the dignity of autocephalous archdiocese.
 The names of several of its bishops are known, from that of 3rd-century Tranquillus to that of Probus, who lived at the end of the 6th century and whom Emperor Mauritius Tiberius sent as his envoy to the Persian king Chosroes I.